 Each platform operates with its own billing system (iOS and Android), therefore it would need to be purchased separately on each platform.
 Every purchase of Cashew Pro supports the app's development.

 A purchased Cashew Pro license can be shared between any number of devices using the same Apple ID Account through the App Store on iOS or can be shared between any number of devices using the same Google account through the Play Store on Android.
+A Cashew Pro license is linked to the account used on the Google Play or App Store, not to the account used within Cashew - keep this in mind if you are trying to restore a license purchase.

 Cashew offers 2 methods of backups: Google Drive Cloud Backups and Local Data File Backups.
 To create/import backups head to More, Settings & Customization, under the 'Backups' section.

 Note: Exporting and Importing CSV files as backups is NOT recommended.
 Cashew does not export all app data nor does it import all app data when using CSV Importing and Exporting.
+For example, app settings are not exported to the CSV.

 To delete all data in the app, go to More, About Cashew, and scroll down to find Delete All Data.